MUSIC & PUBLISHING. WHAT'S IT ALL ABOUT?

 The A&R department would be the right place to start.
 A&R stands for Artist and Repertoire.
 These people find acts, sign acts and look after them during their term at the record company.
 As a new act it can be very hard to make contact with A&R, it’s virtually impossible to get an appointment to see them and they will never return your calls, therefore you may have to be a lot more inventive to get noticed.
 For example, all A&R have e-mail, your agent or local promoter may have some contacts, if you are at stage school your tutors may have some leads to A&R. If you have a music lawyer, he will definitely have his own set of contacts within the record companies.
 Whatever you do, be persistent, keep pushing to get your music heard, have faith in yourself and don’t be disillusioned by rejection, this is all part of the industry, THE BEATLES were rejected many times before someone noticed them and they became the most famous band in the world.

 What is a publishing company?
-Publishing companies deal with songs, like record companies they come in all sizes, from small independents to large Majors like Universal, SONY and WARNER.
+Publishing companies deal with songs and collecting royalties and like record companies they come in all sizes, from small independents like Afrikan Cowboy Publishing to large Majors like Universal, Sony and Warner

 What does a publishing company do?

 Firstly they collect all monies that are generated by songs.
 Did you know that when a song is played on the radio or television the songwriter will receive a certain amount of money, these are known as royalties.
 Some Television channels will pay up to 300 pounds every time your song is played and radio stations up to 120 pounds per play this can be very lucrative if you have a hit song.
-Monies are also collected from record sales , live performance ,downloads and Synchronisations.
-Synchronisations are pieces of music included in an Advert , Film , television, Computer games and Mobile phones.
+Monies are also collected from, live performance, downloads, streams and Synchronisations.
+Synchronisations are pieces of music included in an Advert , Film , Television , Computer games and Mobile phones.

 Secondly, a publisher will exploit your songs, which means they will be actively try to promote your songs.
-For example if you are just a songwriter than they will be sending your material to all the top artists who are looking for songs.
-If you are an artist yourself and have a record out, then it’s a publishers job to perhaps get your song onto a film sound track or theme tune for a television series.
+For example if you are just a songwriter than they will be sending your material to artists who are looking for songs.
+If you are an artist yourself and have a record out, then it’s a publishers job to perhaps get your song onto a film soundtrack or theme tune for a television series.
 Like record companies some publishing companies will sign a singer /songwriter develop them further and eventually help them secure a record deal.

-When you sign a publishing deal the Publishing Company will take a percentage of your song writing royalties, this can be between 20 and 40 percent.
+When you sign a publishing deal the Publishing Company will take a percentage of your song writing royalties, this can be between 15 and 40 percent sometimes more.

 Having a publishing deal can be very advantages to your music career, a good publisher will exploit your songs all over the world, they will arrange writing sessions with other writers , producers and also artists. they will develop your song writing skills and they will collect your royalties.